-Elisabeth Braw directs the Modern Deterrence project at the Royal United Services Institute (RUSI), which focuses on how governments, businesses and civil society can work together to strengthen countries’ defence against existing and emerging threats.
+Elisabeth Braw, a native of Sweden, directs the Modern Deterrence programme at the Royal United Services Institute (RUSI), which focuses on how governments, businesses and civil society can work together to strengthen countries’ defence against existing and emerging threats.
 Prior to RUSI, she worked at Control Risks following a career as a journalist.
 Previously, Ms Braw was a Visiting Fellow at the University of Oxford.

 General Sir Richard Barrons served as Commander of the Joint Forces Command, one of the six Chiefs of Staff leading the UK Armed Forces.
 He led military operations in Bosnia, Kosovo, Northern Ireland, Iraq and Afghanistan.
 He joined the Army via Sandhurst in 1977 and read Philosophy, Politics and Economics at the University of Oxford.